Green Heart Love

 Once your truffle fries are hot and ready, serve them alongside dips like Southwest dressing, homemade ketchup, vegan chipotle mayo, guacamole, or Sriracha aioli.
 If you’re feeling adventurous, you might even like to serve yours with garlic chutney or green chutney!

-Serve them as a snack on their own, or pair them with mains like gourmet vegan pizza, vegan Banh Mi, vegan baked pasta, or Turkish pide.
+Serve them as a snack on their own, or pair them with mains like Easy Homemade Vegan Pizza, vegan Banh Mi, vegan baked pasta, or Turkish pide.

 Storage